Ariel view of Queenstown on the South Island in New Zealand

 From Te Anau to Milford Sound

-A tour bus pics us up at 7:30 am in front of our Te Anau hotel and, after collecting assorted visitors around the town, sets off on the two-hour drive to Milford Sound.
+A tour bus picks us up at 7:30 am in front of our Te Anau hotel and, after collecting assorted visitors around the town, sets off on the two-hour drive to Milford Sound.
 Commentary from both the driver and a guide provide just the right supplement to the rugged scenery.

 The mountains and lakes and skies are almost like British Columbia, but then again, not really.
 The trees are different; the vegetation crusting the hills is different; the crystal bright quality of the light is different.